-Five construction sites are currently in operation, three in Austria and two in Italy.
+Three construction sites are currently in operation, two in Austria and one in Italy.
 If you simply click on a construction lot, it will take you directly to its brief description, the overview plan and the photo gallery.

 The excavation progress of the individual tunnel structures in the various construction lots is updated regularly.
 Work progress is shown on a graph.